Nylon

 Weak layers even though the surface looks decent

-Likely cause: Moisture and/or extrusion too cool and/or too much fan
+Likely cause: Moisture and/or nozzle temperature too low and/or too much fan

 Fix: Re-dry; then raise nozzle temp within spec and reduce cooling.